An Equivalence Principle for the Spectrum of Random Inner-Product Kernel Matrices with Polynomial Scalings: An Asymptotic Equivalence Principle

-is the cardinality of the set.
-We refer the reader to Appendix~\ref{appendix:ortho_poly} for more details, including an exact expression for $\Nk$.
-The above identity is useful because it allows us to ``linearize'' the term $q_{k}(\sqrt{d} \, \vx\tran \vy)$ as an inner product of two $\Nk$-dimensional vectors made of the spherical harmonics.
+denotes the cardinality of the set.
+For a comprehensive explanation and the exact expression for $\Nk$, we refer the reader to Appendix~\ref{appendix:ortho_poly}.
+The above identity is valuable because it allows us to ``linearize'' the term $q_{k}(\sqrt{d} \, \vx\tran \vy)$, transforming it into an inner product of two $\Nk$-dimensional vectors comprised of spherical harmonics.